1Strings & Shadows (1993) Sofia Asunción Claro, harp10:04Åke ParmerudJeu d’ombres

 The poetic vision of the piece is an image of an old dying actress, drawn into a last flowing sequence of dance through the shadows of her past, while death slowly appears as her partner in the last pas de deux.

 Strings & Shadows was realized in 1993 at the composer’s studio and premiered on September 22nd, 1994 at the Stockholm Electronic Music Festival.
 It was commissioned by Nordiska Musikkommittén (NOMUS) for harpist Sofia Asunción Claro.
 Strings & Shadows received a Distinction at the Prix Ars Electronica (Linz, Austria, 1994).
-Strings & Shadows was first recorded by Sofia Asunción Claro for the 1996 Centaur CD Music for Harp and Tape (CRC 2284); the recording was realized by Klaus Pedersen from November 27th to December 2nd, 1994 and January 16th to 20, 1995 at the DIEM (Aarhus, Denmark) and mixed at the composer’s studio.
+Strings & Shadows was first recorded by Sofia Asunción Claro for the 1996 Centaur CD Music for Harp and Tape (CRC 2284); the recording was realized by Klaus Pedersen from November 27th to December 2nd, 1994 and January 16th to 20, 1995 in the studio of the Dansk Institut for Elektronisk Musik (DIEM) in Aarhus (Denmark) and mixed at the composer’s studio.